-Apple yanks several iPhones, 3G iPad 2 from German online store after Motorola legal victory [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple yanks several iPhones, 3G iPad 2 from German online store after Motorola legal victory [UPDATED]Alex Wagner - Editorial Director of News and Content

 Motorola has scored a couple of legal wins against Apple in Germany, one of which has resulted in the removal of several Apple products from the Cupertino firm's German online store.
 The first decision has forced Apple to yank the iPhone 3G, iPhone 3GS, iPhone 4 and 3G iPad 2 from its German online store, though the devices are still available through brick and mortar stores, including Apple's own retail locations.
 The removal of these devices has to do with a Motorola patent that's essential to the GPRS standard and, according to FOSS Patents, is the result of a ruling from back in December that Motorola has seemingly paid €100 million ($133 million) to enforce.
 Apple has rejected the ruling, arguing that Motorola refused to license the patent in question on a fair, reasonable and non-discriminatory basis.
 It's worth noting that the iPhone 4S is not a part of this issue because it utilizes a Qualcomm baseband chip, while the affected devices contain Infineon chips.